jiayuchann/jiayuchann.github.io/_posts/2024-06-04-DamCTF-take-a-look.md

 The rest of the script is just encrypting the contents of `.\book\0.txt` with AES, set up using the key and IV, then outputting it to a file, but in this case, 21 fragmented files.

 Since the IV is known, to break the encryption we just have to brute force for 4 letters.
-I wrote a script for this:
+I wrote a script to brute force and check whether the attempted decryption output is printable.
+And ran it on the file `0.enc`.

 ```python
 import itertools